M77 motorway: History

 The latest upgrade was instigated in 2003, and involved extending the M77 a further 9 mi south to the village of Fenwick, near Kilmarnock.
 This replaced the dangerous 4-lane single carriageway of the A77 that dropped to a two lane single carriageway for the bend just north of the very sharp Mearns Road turn-off, and the A77/B764 (Eaglesham) junction (causing vehicles to queue dangerously on the outside lane on a bend to enter the B764 from the south) which were prone to fatal accidents.
-The scheme also included the Glasgow Southern Orbital (GSO) which bypasses the B764 Eaglesham Moor Road to East Kilbride.
+The scheme also included the Glasgow Southern Orbital (GSO) which bypassed the narrow B764 Eaglesham Moor Road and the town of Clarkston, East Renfrewshire for routes to East Kilbride.
 This also resulted in the closure of junction 5 on its previous site at Malletsheugh and the creation of a new junction 5 slightly further south at Maidenhill.
 An old slip road still exists, but is closed.
 The works were completed in April 2005.

 In 2006, junction 2 was rebuilt in conjunction with the building of the adjacent Silverburn Shopping Centre.
 The northbound off-ramp and southbound on-ramp are now routed via the access roundabout to the shopping centre.

 In 2010 a relief lane was constructed between Plantation and Junction 1 southbound.
 The purpose of this was to ease the congestion that regularly occurs during peak rush hour.

 The original segment of the A77 between Newton Mearns and Fenwick that previously carried the traffic now accommodated by the M77 has been converted into a two-lane single carriageway with cycle lanes.
 The remainder of the road through Newton Mearns has been converted into a two-lane dual carriageway with cycle lanes.
 The cycle lanes end at Eastwood Toll in Giffnock.